Billett-development/File-structure-boilerplate/README.md

 RUN THE BUILD PROCESS:

-1.To run the build process make sure your in the folder directory and both live server and sass watch are not running.
+1.To run the build process make sure your in the folder directory and both "live server" and "sass-watch" are not running.

 2.run "npm run build:css" in the command prompt